morteng/SF4/CONVENTIONS.md

 ### Code Organization
 - CSS: Tailwind in main.css
 - JS: HTMX in main.js
-- Constants: Use FlashCategory enum for message types
+- Constants: Use FlashCategory and FlashMessages enums